monktastic/blog/pages/dream/emotional.md

 >
 > -- (Physicist) Sean Carroll

 Let's break this down a bit.

-Suppose you are trying to determine whether an unseen coin is a penny or a quarter.
+Imagine you are trying to determine whether an unseen coin is a penny or a quarter.
 If you are told that it was flipped and came up heads, this shouldn't cause you to favor either answer.
 Even if you were told the results of one thousand tosses, you still have learned nothing.